brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 > from: bruno
 > to: firstname.lastname@embraer.com
 > subject: Looking for an Internship Opportunity
+>
+> {Email body left out for brevity}

-So I sent her an email.
+I sent her an email.
 I didn't receive any error delivery message, so I assumed it worked and her email existed.
 This already felt like a small win.
 But even then, my chances of getting a reply were really slim.
 Worse yet, even if I get a reply, what are the chances of getting an actual internship opportunity?
 Very likely zero.

 ### A little surprise three days later